This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • U.S. citizens or those with qualified immigration status

-Alabama has not expanded Medicaid under the Affordable Care Act.
-Therefore, non-disabled adults without dependent children are generally not eligible for Medicaid, regardless of income.
+Alabama has not expanded Medicaid under the ACA.
+Non-disabled adults without dependent children are generally not eligible for Medicaid regardless of income.
+See the ACA Marketplace section below for coverage options.

 • Parents or caretaker relatives of dependent children under age 19